kstenerud/compact-float/compact-float-specification.md

 Compact Float Format
 ====================

 Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.

-Compact float format can store the same special values that the IEEE754 decimal types can:
+It can store the same regular and special values that the IEEE754 types can, with unlimite range.

+**Features**:

+ * Unlimited significand and exponent sizes
  * ±0
  * ±infinity
  * Signaling and quiet NaNs